Registering after payment actions

 - By default, it is scheduled for 30 seconds after the purchase, but can be changed via a filter.

-_edd_complete_actions_runis stored for the payment to report when the action run (in GMT)
+_edd_complete_actions_runis stored for the order to report when the action run (in GMT)

-- A payment note is recorded stating the actions were run.
+- An order note is recorded stating the actions were run.

-NOTICE: Because this ‘after payment actions’ system is dependent on WP_Cron, it should not be used for things considered ‘mission critical’.
+after payment actions system is dependent on WP_Cron, it should not be used for things considered ‘mission critical’.
 It’s simply a way to offload expensive integrations with APIs and large sets of data that do not directly affect the purchase data.